Black Turtle Beans: Description, Flavor, Benefits, And Uses

 What are Black Turtle Beans?

+To be clear, this has nothing to do with turtles.
 Black turtle beans are legumes with a mild, earthy flavor and creamy texture.
 They are typically small and black or dark brown, with thick skin that is difficult to remove.
-The beans contain high protein, fiber, and essential vitamins and minerals like zinc, iron, folate, and magnesium.
-They also contain several beneficial plant compounds that have antioxidant properties.
+The beans have high nutritious content and also contain several beneficial plant compounds that have antioxidant properties.
 These health benefits make them an important dietary staple for many people worldwide.

 Black turtle beans, commonly called black beans, are an ancient crop originating in Central and South America.
 They were historically employed in various cuisines, including soups and stews, by the Aztecs and Mayans of Mexico.
 This versatile legume was swiftly embraced by European settlers in the New World, and it is today a common ingredient in many Latin American dishes.
 Due to their high protein and fiber content, black turtle beans are a fantastic source of nutrients for those who follow vegetarian or vegan diets.